pulkitjalan/multicache/README.md

      * @param  array  $keys
      * @return bool
      */
-    public function forgetMulti(array $keys);
+    public function forgetMany(array $keys);
 ```

-Most of the existing methods like `has`, `get`, `put`, `forget`... will also accept an array and automatically run the relevant `Multi` function.
+Most of the existing methods like `has`, `get`, `put`, `forget`... will also accept an array and automatically run the relevant `Many` function.
 As Expected the original methods will return results in the same format as they always have if called without an array.

 ## Examples